 The Video Sequencer is composed of multiple regions.
 They are described in more detail in the next sections.
 Figure 1 shows the combined Sequencer & Preview view type:

-This region displays menus and buttons for interacting with the editor.
+Contains menus and buttons for interacting with the editor.
 The header changes slightly depending on the selected view type (see below).

-This region shows timeline for managing the montage of strips.
+Shows a timeline for managing the montage of strips.